tarun-hegde/fyle-interview-intern-backend/Docker-Instructions.md

 - Build the docker image using following command

     ```bash
-    docker build -t fyle-backend:latest .
+    docker build -t flask-app .
     ```

-## Create sqlite database

-- If an exsiting DB.sqlite exists, specify it in `docker-compose.yaml` as follows
+## Run the Docker container:

+- This will start the Flask application, and it will be accessible at http://localhost:7755.

     ```bash
-    volumes:
-        - /path/to/file.sqlite3:/home/app/fyle-backend/store.sqlite3:rw
-    ```

-- OR create an empty DB.sqlite using the following command

-    ```bash
-    touch store.sqlite3
+    docker run -p 7755:7755 flask-app
     ```

 ## Run container